pseudoparalysis/usefulTools/UWPCSVParser/README.md

-# Csv Parser for UWP applications.
+# CSV Parser for UWP applications.

-This Parser parse csv that follow the csv rules of excel.
+This parser parse CSV based on Excel Standards.